jetchegaray/design_patterns/README.md

 ## Module design pattern
   ## Revealing module pattern for javascript not typescript
-    Javascript does not provide  a private scope like java or typescript , it offers just the function scope which is private unles specically exposed.
-    In the browser you can use a global variable or using inmediately invoked functions expression IFFE, node module system implements the revealing module natively, using export you can make public whichever functions you want.
+  Javascript does not provide  a private scope like java or typescript , it offers just the function scope which is private unles specically exposed.In the browser you can use a global variable or using inmediately invoked functions expression IFFE, node module system implements the revealing module natively, using export you can make public whichever functions you want.
     When usign ES6 classes, we can use Symbol to implement private methods

   ## Dependency Injection
   The problem with tightly coupled  modules
   - hardwiring multiple dependencies
   - hardwired dependencies make ir difficult to change a dependency later
   - we might to refactor a lot of code
   - never write higly cohesive and tightly coupled modules Benefits
   - we may end up refactoring large bits of code
   - tightly coupled modules can pose serious problems when a dependency needs to be changed or replaced.

  ## Estructural Design pattern
    ### Proxy